Diploma Programme in Customs and Supply Chain Compliance

 Prof. Walter de Wit

-Walter de Wit is professor of international and European customs law at Erasmus School of Law, and partner at Ernst & Young, where he advises clients on indirect taxed and international trade.
-He is programme director and tutor on the Post-master in EU Customs Law and is a core faculty member in RSM’s Master in Customs and Supply Chain Compliance programme.
+Walter de Wit is professor of international and European customs law at Erasmus School of Law, where he is programme director and tutor for the Post-master in EU Customs Law programme in the European Fiscal Studies Foundation, and is a core faculty member for in RSM’s Master in Customs and Supply Chain Compliance programme.
+He is also a partner at professional services firm Ernst & Young, where he advises clients on indirect taxes, customs and international trade.
+Walter specialises in international trade and how taxation and customs law impact cross border supply chains, and has served as Advocate General in the Tax Chamber of the Supreme Court of the Netherlands.

 Prof. Albert Veenstra

-Albert Veenstra is the director of the Dutch Institute for Advanced Logistics, Dinalog, and professor in international trade facilitation and logistics at Eindhoven University of Technology.
+Albert Veenstra is the scientific director of the Dutch Institute for Advanced Logistics (Dinalog) and professor in international trade facilitation and logistics at Eindhoven University of Technology.
+At Dinalog, he develops and executes the innovation agenda for the Dutch logistics industry.
 He was senior business consultant at TNO from 2011 to 2014.
-Before joining TNO he was an assistant professor at Erasmus University Rotterdam.
-Albert has extensive experience in the field of multimodal freight transport and synchromodality as well as in international freight transport and logistics.
-He was part of the scientific co-ordination team of a large integrated project in the seventh framework research programme of the EU: CASSANDRA.
+Before that, he was an assistant professor at Erasmus University Rotterdam.
+Albert has broad experience in international freight transport and logistics, regulatory compliance in supply chains, and multimodal freight transport and synchromodality.
+He was also part of the scientific co-ordination team of large European integrated projects.

 Dr Joris Hulstijn